Your Worm Farming Journey Begins Here!

 If we all play a tiny role in feeding worms our garbage, then together we all create a motion picture in restoring and reclaiming the land and living a healthier life.

 Well, that's what worm farming is to me.
-So the next time you decide to throw it in the trash or run it through the disposal throw it to the worms.
+So the next time you decide to throw it in the trash or run it through the disposal give it to the worms.
 Your plants will be glad, the worms will be glad, and you will be too.

 Go to Worm Terms Next